UPDATED from the Original 2021 Post.

 Description: Recently relocated to the St. Anne’s Hill Historic District, this festival offers all sorts of German food, a biergarten with bier, wein and lively music, food and craft vendors, a Kinder Korner.
 While I did enjoy the old location of Carillon Park, I’m really excited for the St. Anne’s Hill location, as it will add some old world charm.

 Description: This is a very popular festival and rightly so.
 The festival grounds are beautiful and, with the decoration and setup, you really feel like you could be in Germany.
 There are rides, bier gartens and wein bars, all sorts of German food, contests and competitions, crafts, entertainment and more.
 The only thing I don’t like is the food ticket system, but keep in mind that you can buy credits online while purchasing your admission ticket.

 Cleveland Oktoberfest – Berea/Middleburg Heights

-Description: There’s a second weekend this year at the Cuyahoga County Fairgrounds, giving you more opportunities to enjoy the weiner dog races, marionette shows, sand sculptures, and Glockenspiel giveaways.
+Description: Two weekends at the Cuyahoga County Fairgrounds, giving you more opportunities to enjoy the weiner dog races, marionette shows, sand sculptures, and Glockenspiel giveaways.
 There are also a large assortment of Germanic foods and beer, an art and craft market, Bavarian shopping, children’s activities, German dance and even some Polka.